morian/aio-ld2410/docs/start/tutorial.rst

 Reading reports
 ---------------

-Reports are push by the device to the serial link regularly and contain detection results.
+Reports are pushed by the device to the serial link regularly and contain detection results.
 Advanced reports cat be requested using the engineering mode, which will not be covered in this tutorial